Climate Action through COVID-19

 - And here is a longer read about how a Green New Deal could reshape more than just the economy.

 Connecting with each other online offers unique opportunities to support each other, have conversations, and keep planning even when we're physically distant from each other and isolating ourselves at home.
 Online chats and meetings might not be a perfect substitute for being together but they can keep routes of communication open and help us feel less alone.

 Here is an thought-provoking read from The Presencing Institute that covers a lot of material and moves into having conversations about re-imagining our global community.
 It's a lengthy read, but worth the time.

 And here's an excellent, extensive resource from 350.org - Community Care is Greater than the Coronavirus - about how to keep organizing to stop the climate crisis while supporting your community through the pandemic.

 Look for opportunities to support online actions by climate action groups.
-Online petitions like this one from For Our Kids calling for a Green Recovery from the pandemic crisis, have an impact on decision-makers.
+Online petitions like this one from For Our Kids calling for a Green and Just Recovery from the pandemic crisis, have an impact on decision-makers.
 Read up on the issues, add your voice, and share them with your networks.

 Take steps, even small ones, to maintain momentum on campaigns.
 For Our Kids' e-bus campaign includes lots of actions that can be taken from home.
 Take some time to learn about your local, regional, provincial and federal systems, including your local school boards - find out what kind of authority and responsibility rests at each level, and how you can effectively interact with elected officials.